 When frying the beignets, make sure to flip them constantly.
 Doing this will allow the doughnut to color evenly without turning too dark.

 Dust a heavy amount of the match powdered sugar mix and bite into those glorious matcha beignets.
 The beignet itself is airy but still has substance while the matcha powder adds the perfect sweetness.
 I loved the subtle green tea flavor, making this dessert extra special.
-I served mine with two dipping sauces: chocolate and vanilla bean.
 Now if only I can stop eating them…

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.